waleedgondal/Texture-based-Super-Resolution-Network/README.md

 # The Unreasonable Effectiveness of Texture Transfer for Single Image Super-resolution.

-This is the pytorch implementation of Texture based Super Resolution Networks (TSRN).
+This is the pytorch implementation of Texture based Super Resolution Networks (TSRN) presented in the paper [The Unreasonable Effectiveness of Texture Transfer for Single Image Super-resolution](https://arxiv.org/abs/1808.00043).
 The code is tested on Pytorch v2.0 and v3.1 with python 3.5.

 ## Prerequisite
 Install pytorch and torchvision